Island Public Access Area

 We welcome visits from professional groups, civic clubs, and especially interested MWRA customers.
 Reservations and I.D. are required.

-The MWRA offers tours of Deer Island each month from April through November beginning at 9:30 a.m.
-Tours are offered on Tuesdays and Fridays only.
-Prior reservations are required for all tours of MWRA facilities.
+The MWRA generally offers tours of Deer Island each month from April through November beginning at 9:30 a.m. when there are people signed up.
+Tours are offered on Tuesdays and Fridays only, with reservations at least two weeks in advance.
+School groups and larger groups should make arrangements at least a month in advance.
+Deer Island is a large, industrial complex, so children 12 and under are not allowed due to safety concerns.
 Upon reserving a tour, visitors will receive a security form.

 Important Security Information